eslint/rfcs/designs/2026-updated-js-ts-parser/README.md

 Because the extension answers them, the parser resolves `dialect` and `jsx` up front and hands them to `parse()` as well as to `validate()`, so the speculative `<` path above is never taken on a file whose kind is known.
 The two are passed differently, though, and the difference is the phase split showing through: `dialect` goes to phase 1 both ways, because a permissive middle already exists there and `dialect: "js"` only declines to read type arguments in text that JavaScript reads as comparisons anyway. `jsx` goes to phase 1 only when it is on.
 Turning it off would make JSX in a `.ts` file a thrown `ParseError`, when it should be a problem `validate()` reports like any other syntax that isn't allowed here — so for a non-JSX file the option is left unset and the parser accepts JSX in order to report it.

 Because `parseForESLint()` predates language plugins, this phase inherits the "too much parser responsibility" problem I explained earlier.
-I think that's a fair tradeoff to start getting the performance imThat's accepted deliberately: `parseForESLint()` is the only hook that works with ESLint today, and Phase 1 is about getting the toolkit into people's hands, not about fixing the integration point.
+I think that's a fair tradeoff to start getting the performance improvement.
+That's accepted deliberately: `parseForESLint()` is the only hook that works with ESLint today, and Phase 1 is about getting the toolkit into people's hands, not about fixing the integration point.
 Phase 2 fixes the integration point.

 Phase 1 allows us to start switching smaller projects (like `@eslint/config-array`) to TypeScript code to really exercise the new parser.
 We can do this package-by-package, checking our work as we go.